-The cost of spaying or neutering depends on the sex, size and age of the pet.
-Spay/neuter is a one time cost compared to the cost of two months of pregnancy, having a litter, and two months of ensuring the health of the mother and litter until weaned.
-The Humane Society of Charlotte is a non profit organization that operates two low cost spay/neuter clinics with a flat fee, regardless of size or age.
-Our cost to you is discounted so that we can make a difference in euthanasia rates and unwanted births in our community.
+The cost of spaying or neutering depends on the sex, size, and age of the pet.
+The Humane Society of Charlotte is a nonprofit organization that operates two low-cost spay/neuter clinics.
+Our cost to you is discounted so that we can reduce pet euthanasia rates in our community due to unwanted births.
 We do not make a profit from surgeries performed.

 What forms of payment do you accept?

-We accept all forms of credit cards, money order or cash.
+We accept all forms of credit cards or cash.

 How long will I have to wait to get an appointment?